iamfitz7/Cybersecurity_Portfolio/Week16_Incident_Response_Investigations/README.md

 ### Threat Intelligence

 - Is the destination known to be malicious?
-- Are there any indicators of compromise associated with the destination?
+- Are there indicators of compromise associated with the destination?

 ### Endpoint Investigation

-- What processes were responsible for the activity?
+- What processes were responsible?
-- Were suspicious tools or executables involved?
+- Were suspicious tools involved?

 ### Host Artifact Review

-- What files were accessed or transferred?
+- What files were transferred?
-- Are the files business-related or sensitive?
+- Were sensitive files involved?

 ### Incident Response